ololabs/olo-serve-gtm-templates/README.md

 ### 3. Add platform variables (optional)

 If you want to track Serve web and Serve App events separately, you need to route data from GTM to more than one Google Analytics account.
 This is covered in more detail under [Add Tags](#5-add-tags), but a prerequisite is to add variables to differentiate between platform.

-These variables key off device information exposed by Serve.
+Serve exposes device information globally at `window.Olo.data.device` with the following properties:
+- `Olo.data.device.isHybrid` - Returns `false` for web, `true` for mobile apps
+- `Olo.data.device.isHybridAndroid` - Returns `true` for Android app, `false` otherwise
+- `Olo.data.device.isHybridIOS` - Returns `true` for iOS app, `false` otherwise

 ![GTM variables](./images/manual/3.1.png)
 ![Adding Is Web? variable](./images/manual/3.2.png)
 ![Adding Is iOS? variable](./images/manual/3.3.png)
 ![Adding Is Android? variable](./images/manual/3.4.png)